PWS ID# NJ1505004

 No samples exceed the action level.

-ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits
+ppb 0 AL=15 Corrosion of household plumbing systems; erosion of natural deposits

-Disinfection By-Products
+Disinfection By-Products:

 HAA5 Haloacetic Acids

 Test results Yr.
-2010
+2020

-Regulated Disinfectants Level Detected MRDL
+Regulated Disinfectants Level Detected MRDL MRDLG

 Chlorine

 Our water source: Our water source is wells.
 Our three wells draw groundwater from the Shark River Aquifer/ Piney Point Formation, over 500 feet deep.
 The New Jersey Department of Environmental Protection (NJDEP) has completed and issued the Source Water Assessment Report and Summary for this public water system, which is available at WWW.state.nj.us/dep/swap or by contacting NJDEP’s Bureau of Safe Drinking Water at (609) 292-5550.
 You may also contact your public water system at 732-237-0100 to obtain information regarding your water system’s Source Water Assessment.
-This water system’s source water susceptibility ratings and a list of potential contaminant sources is attached.
+This water system’s source water susceptibility ratings, and a list of potential contaminant sources is attached.

 Potential sources of contamination: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+Contaminants that may be present in source water include:

 • Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

-• Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+• Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

 • Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.